asmundwien/safer-version-lens/README.md

 ---

-### 🔒 Time Quarantine Support (pnpm Only)
+### 🔒 Time Quarantine Support (pnpm, Yarn & npm)

-For teams using pnpm 10.21.0+ with `minimum-release-age` configuration, Safer Version Lens respects your time quarantine settings.
+For teams using pnpm, Yarn, or npm with time quarantine configuration, Safer Version Lens respects your settings.

 **What is Time Quarantine?**
 Time quarantine delays adoption of newly-published package versions, reducing risk from: